Frequently Asked Questions

 Do I have to floss every day?
 Is it really that important?

 Yes!
 Floss loosens food particles, plaque, and tartar trapped between teeth.
-These three culprits cause bad breath, cause gum disease, and promote cavities .
+These three culprits cause bad breath, gum disease, and promote cavities.
 If you need help learning how to floss quickly and effectively, our hygienist will gladly teach you some tricks to make your daily oral care easier.

 Do you refer patients to specialists?

-While we are trained and equipped to handle many dental issues in our office, including sedation, implants, and laser surgery, when a specialist would better serve you, we'll refer.
-Some dental specialists are oral surgeons, periodontists (supporting structures), endodontists (internal tooth problems), orthodontists (for moving teeth), and pedodontists (for children).
+While we are trained and equipped to handle many dental issues in our office, including sedation, implants, and laser surgery, when a specialist would better serve you, we'll refer you to them.
+Some dental specialists are oral surgeons, periodontists (for the structures around your teeth), endodontists (internal tooth problems), orthodontists (for moving teeth), and pediatric dentists (for children).
 We refer to only trusted professionals with whom we have a good rapport.